OpenUnited/platform/README.md

 # platform

-This is the Django-based platform that powers OpenUnited.
+This is the platform that powers OpenUnited.
 [Apps](https://docs.djangoproject.com/en/4.2/ref/applications/) are used to create "bounded contexts":

 - Product Management (Product, Capability, Initiative, Challenge, Bounty etc.)
 - Talent (Person, Skill, BountyClaim etc.)